 Discussion of the canon of standard algorithms, with analysis of time and space complexity.
 Topics will include, among others: sorting, searching and selection; numerical algorithms; string matching; graph algorithms; parallel algorithms; non-determinism and NP-completeness.
 Theory intensive.
-Prerequisite, 111 and 123.
+Prerequisite, 111 or 112, and 123.
 Maximum enrollment, 24.
+Strash.

 Database Theory and Practice.

 A study of modern database systems.
 Topics include data models, query languages, topics in database design, efficiency issues in query processing and database system architecture.
 Typical activities will consist of design and analysis of parts of a relational database, implementing queries in the SQL language, and time and space analysis of possible database architectures.
 Theory intensive.
-Prerequisite, 111.
+Prerequisite, 111 or 112.
 Maximum enrollment, 24.

 Practicum in which teams of students provide computer expertise and support for faculty research projects.
 Topics include software engineering analysis, design, coding, testing, maintenance, and documentation.
 Prerequisite, 210, 220 and 240.
 Open to senior concentrators only.
 Maximum enrollment, 24.
 Hirshfield.